UWCSESecurityLab/MR-PMA-Harness/README.md

 The repository contains the code for launching and captureing the impact of Perceptual Manipulation Attacks (PMA) in Mixed Reality on end user.

-Further details can be found in the paper *"Exploring User Reactions and Mental Models Towards Perceptual Manipulation Attacks in Mixed Reality"* by Kaiming Cheng, Jeffery F. Tian, Franziska Roesner and Tadayoshi Kohno.
+Further details can be found in the paper *"Exploring User Reactions and Mental Models Towards Perceptual Manipulation Attacks in Mixed Reality"* by Kaiming Cheng, Jeffery F. Tian, Tadayoshi Kohno, and Franziska Roesner.

-If you end up building on this research or code as part of a project or publication, please include a reference to the USENIX Security paper:
+If you end up building on this research or code as part of a project or publication, please include a reference to the USENIX Security paper.

+This is a project from the Security & Privacy Research Lab at the University of Washington.
+For more information about our other research projects in augmented- and mixed-reality security and privacy, see: https://ar-sec.cs.washington.edu/ .

 ## Tested Setup